 Members of the CDLM consist of NEA member countries as well as the European Commission (EC).
 There is close collaboration with the International Atomic Energy Agency (IAEA), which participates in the work of the committee as an observer.

 The CDLM applies a holistic as well as a sustainable approach to dealing with decommissioning and legacy management.
-In this way, the CDLM systematically identifies its activities by focusing on four aspects of decommissioning and legacy management: 1) regulatory and legal; 2) environmental and operational safety; 3) economic; and 4) societal.
+In this way, the CDLM systematically identifies its activities by focusing on four aspects of decommissioning and legacy management: 1) regulatory and legal; 2) economic; and 3) societal.
+These aspects, according to the holistic approach accepted by the CDLM, are considered in the context of three frameworks: legislative, organisational and regulatory.

 Some outcomes related to decommissioning and legacy management from the former Working Party on Decommissioning and Dismantling (WPDD) in the Radioactive Waste Management Committee (RWMC) are listed for reference.